Accessibility Tools

 Foto: © Rawpixel.com

-For foreigners in Germany
+For temporary stays in Germany

-Icon Passport / Visa EU and Schengen
+Icon Passport / EU visa

 Meets requirements for Schengen visa (compliant to EU rules)